 Satisfactory Academic Progress (SAP)

-To maintain satisfactory academic progress, a student must comply with all three requirements of the policy.
-Eligibility for aid (based on Satisfactory Academic Progress) is determined at the end of each Winter term or at the time of application for students who have never applied for aid at HFCC.
-(For students on “SAP Probation”, explained later in this policy, eligibility for aid – based on SAP – is determined at the end of each probationary term.)
+To maintain satisfactory academic progress, a student must comply with all three requirements of this policy.
+Eligibility for aid (based on Satisfactory Academic Progress) is determined at the end of each Winter term and at the time of application for students who have never applied for aid at HFC.
+(For students on “SAP Probation”, explained later in this policy, eligibility for aid – based on SAP – is determined at the end of each probationary term).
 If a grade change occurs after a student’s satisfactory academic progress standing has been computed, satisfactory academic progress will not be (automatically) recalculated.

 1. Total Attempted Credit Hours (150% Rule)